vLX42/TruthAi-QA/README.md

 - **Starting a Chat:** Simply say "Tell me about CIA coverups" and watch as the AI eagerly pulls you down the rabbit hole.
 - **Listening to the Madness:** Hit play and let our ElevenLabs-powered AI serenade you with tales of cover-ups and crop circles.

+## A Glimpse into TECH MOVES US 2023

+Unveiled at TECH MOVES US 2023, this chatbot emerged from a technical talk, demonstrating the tangible application of DFDS's forward-thinking T&I strategy.
+It's a creative exemplar of how we, at DFDS, innovate and move together towards a future crafted by technology.

 ## Contributing to the Madness

 Fancy adding your own spin on what's 'true'?
 Follow the white rabbit: